abhishekarya1/Hash-Define-myNotes/content/spring-boot/interview.md

 - connection pooling
 - cloud auto-scale services (Elastic Beanstalk)

-**Calling other services**: be async (use WebFlux), implement circuit breaker, rate limit with exponential backoff, and cache responses to reduce network requests.
+**Calling other services**: be async (use WebFlux's WebClient), implement circuit breaker, rate limit with exponential backoff, and cache responses to reduce network requests.

 **Event-driven architecture**: for intra-app event driven communniication we can use events API provided in Spring.
 - event publisher class should extend `ApplicationEvent` and publish an event using `ApplicationEventPublisher` object autowired inside it